Arifcy7/Genesis/chrome-extension/README.md

 - 🚀 Uses your existing FastAPI backend

 ## Backend Connection
-The extension connects to your existing Veritas backend at `http://localhost:8000` and uses the same agents:
+The extension connects to your existing Genesis backend at `http://localhost:8000` and uses the same agents:
 - Check Agent (`/api/check-agent`)
 - Synthesis Agent (`/api/synthesis`)